Cardinals vs. Nationals Player Props Betting Odds

 |0

-- Jeimer Candelario has 66 hits with 21 doubles, two triples, eight home runs and 24 walks.
-He has driven in 30 runs with two stolen bases.
+- Luis Garcia has put up 71 hits with nine doubles, three triples, five home runs and 14 walks.
+He has driven in 33 runs with three stolen bases.

 |Opponent